nils12344/CPSC481_AI_Project/README.md

 # CPSC481_AI_Project

-Machine Learning in the stock market
+Machine Learning in the stock market using different regression algorithms using the CRISP-DM approach.